karl2522/BingoGame/README.md

 ## Code Structure
 The main components of the application are:
-- **BingoApp**: The main component that manages game codes and the state of Bingo cards.
+- **App**: The main component that serves as the entry point and calls the `BingoGame` component.
-- **BingoCard**: A component that displays individual Bingo cards, including the grid of numbers, headers, and status information.
+- **BingoGame**: A component that displays individual Bingo cards, including the grid of numbers, headers, and status information.
+- **StylesCSS**: A separate component for styling the application.

 ### Component Details
 - **BingoCard**: